-Everyone wants a career that pays well but finding a tech job with no experience can be difficult in most markets.
-Fortunately, this is not the case for the tech industry.
-Even outside of San Francisco and Silicon Valley, there are plenty of high paying entry level tech jobs.
+Everyone wants a career that pays well but finding a tech job with no experience can be difficult.
+However, even outside of San Francisco and Silicon Valley, there are plenty of high-paying entry-level tech jobs.
 From technical support to software engineering, entry-level jobs in tech are available everywhere.

-What Does Entry Level Mean?
+What Does Entry-Level Mean?

-Some of the best paying jobs in technology are actually considered entry level jobs.
+Some of the best-paying jobs in technology are actually considered entry-level jobs in tech.
 For example, you can work as a software engineer as soon as you graduate college, even if you have no experience.
 While it may feel like a challenge to find high-paying entry-level tech jobs, it is important to remember that everyone starts at the entry level.

-The 10 Best High Paying Entry Level Tech Jobs in 2022
+The 10 Best High-Paying Entry-Level Tech Jobs in 2023

 |Job Title||Median Salary (Annual)|